 Preheat your oven to 350°F. Grease a standard 9 x 5 inch loaf pan, and set it aside.

-In a large bowl, place the all purpose gluten free flour, xanthan gum, salt, baking powder, baking soda and sugar, and whisk to combine well.
+In a large bowl, place the all purpose gluten free flour, xanthan gum, salt, baking powder, baking soda and sugar.
+Whisk to combine well.

-Create a well in the center of the dry gf banana bread ingredients and add the melted butter, eggs, and vanilla, then the sour cream, and mix until just combined.
+Create a well in the center of the dry ingredients.
+Add the melted butter, eggs, and vanilla, then the sour cream.
+Mix until just combined.

-Add the mashed bananas (200 g) and fold them into the batter, taking care not to further squish them.
+Add the mashed bananas (200 g) and fold them gently into the batter to avoid overmixing.

-Scrape the batter into the prepared loaf pan, and smooth the top with a wet spatula.
+Scrape the batter into the prepared loaf pan, and smooth the top with a spatula dipped in water.
 If you're using the optional banana as a topping, place very thinly sliced bananas (cut lengthwise) on top of the smooth batter, sparingly.

 Place the pan in the center of the preheated oven.
-Bake until golden brown on top, and a tester inserted in the center comes out with no more than a few moist crumbs attached.
+Bake until the top is golden brown and a toothpick inserted in the center comes out with a few moist crumbs but no wet batter.

 Baking time will be about 50 minutes without the additional bananas on top, and about 1 hour with them.
-If the gluten free banana bread loaf is browning too fast for the center to bake fully, tent with foil while it finishes baking.
+If the top is browning too quickly before the center is fully set, tent loosely with foil for the final 10–15 minutes.

-Allow the gf banana bread to cool in the pan for 10 minutes before transferring to a wire rack to cool completely before slicing and serving.
+Let the banana bread cool in the pan for 10 minutes, then transfer to a wire rack to cool completely before slicing.

 Video